-Clojure is a small language that has simplicity and correctness as its primary goals.
-Being a functional language, it emphasizes immutability and declarative programming.
+Clojure is a small language whose primary goals are simplicity and correctness.
+As a functional language, it emphasizes immutability and declarative programming.
 As you'll see in this book, these features make it easy and idiomatic to write clean and correct code.

-There are many languages to choose from and as many opinions on what makes any one of them a good language.
+Web development has many languages to choose from and as many opinions on what makes any one of them a good language.
 Some languages are simple but verbose.
-You've probably heard people say that verbosity really doesn't matter, the argument being that when two languages are Turing complete, anything that can be written in one language can also be written in the other with a bit of extra code.
+You've probably heard people say that verbosity doesn't matter-that if two languages are Turing complete, anything that can be written in one language can also be written in the other with a bit of extra code.

-I think that's missing the point, however.
-The real question is not whether something can be expressed in principle.
-It's how well the language maps to the problem being solved.
-One language will let you think in terms of your problem domain while another will force you to translate the problem to its constructs.
+I think that's missing the point.
+The real question is not whether something can be expressed in principle; it's how well the language maps to the problem being solved.
+One language lets you think in terms of your problem domain, while another forces you to translate the problem to its constructs.

 The latter is often tedious and rarely enjoyable.
 You end up writing a lot of boilerplate code and constantly repeating yourself.
 There's a certain amount of irony involved in having to write repetitive code.

-Other languages aren't verbose and they provide many different tools for solving problems.
-Unfortunately, having many tools does not directly translate into higher productivity.
+Other languages aren't verbose and provide many different tools for solving problems.
+Unfortunately, having many tools does not translate directly into higher productivity.

-The more features there are, the more things you have to keep in your head to work with the language effectively.
+The more features a language has, the more things you have to keep in your head to work with the language effectively.
 With many languages I find myself constantly expending mental overhead thinking about all the different features and how they interact with one another.

 What matters to me in a language is whether I can use it without thinking about it.
-When a language is lacking in expressiveness I'm acutely aware that I'm writing code that I shouldn't be.
-On the other hand, when a language has too many features I often feel overwhelmed or I get distracted playing with them.
+When a language is lacking in expressiveness, I'm acutely aware that I'm writing code that I shouldn't be.
+On the other hand, when a language has too many features, I often feel overwhelmed or I get distracted playing with them.